Reading and Phonics

 How is Phonics taught?

-Phonics lessons take place four times per week.
-They are fast paced and repetitive so that children make lots of progress, quickly.
-The phonics groups are streamed, which means children are in a group that matches their ability based on regular assessments.
-Each of the small groups are taught by phonics experts, who tailor the lessons to ensure that children’s needs are met and that the ‘recap’ part of the session revisits the sounds that children need.
+Phonics lessons take place four times per week that are fast paced and repetitive so that children make lots of progress, quickly.
+The phonics groups are streamed, which means children are in a group that matches their ability based on assessments.
+The small groups are taught by phonics experts, who tailor the lessons to ensure that children’s needs are met and that the ‘recap’ part of the session revisits the sounds that children need.
 All phonics lessons are structured and delivered in the same way, meaning all children receive the same high-quality learning experiences.
-The knowledge of sounds and ability to apply this knowledge to reading words is assessed each half term by class teachers and phonics experts.
+The knowledge of sounds and ability to apply this knowledge to reading words is assessed each half term by class teachers and phonics experts and the children are grouped accordingly.

 When do pupils learn Phonics?

 Phonics starts in Nursery.
 The focus isn’t on reading words just yet but on learning all the vitally important skills to help to move onto reading words.
 Listening skills are developed and pupils will practise making sounds with their bodies and their mouths.
-Children also develop their fine motor skills, ready for holding a pencil (all these skills are within Phase 1).
-When ready, letter sounds from Phase 2 are also taught.
+They also develop their Fine Motor Skills, ready for holding a pencil (all these skills are in Phase 1).
+When ready, letter sounds are taught.
+(Phase 2).

-We work in close partnership with Thurcroft Infant School and on transition to Year 3, information is shared in relation to each child’s phonics learning and reading progress.
+We work in close partnership with Thurcroft Infant School and on transition to Year 3, information is shared in relation to each child’s phonics learning.
 As in any ACET Junior Academy, all Year 3 pupils will complete a phonics baseline test at the start of the new academic year to ensure teachers have a thorough understanding of each child’s phonics acquisition.

 In Year 3 onwards, some pupils may still have gaps in their phonics knowledge, extra catch-up sessions known as ‘grid time’, is used as an intervention to rapidly teach and overlearn any missing sounds.